hackingjpr/Group3-4App/README.md

 # Load in example methylation dataset.

 mvals.mat <- read.delim("/your/directory/Group3-4App/StarProtocols_Guide/data/mvals.mat.txt")

-# CRITICAL: The random forest model in this protocol requires that test data be provided as a matrix of M-values (logit-transformed beta values),
-# where columns correspond to sample ID and rows correspond to probes.
-If your data is a matrix of beta values (object below named as “your.betas”),
-# you can easily convert these to M-values using the following:

-#mvals.mat <- log2(your.betas/(1-your.betas))
-# logit-transformation

 # Subset M-Value matrix to probes used as predictors in model